When Should You get the Outside of Your House Painted?

-I just can't get over how busy the phones have been for the last three weeks with requests for estimates for exterior house repainting jobs, that homeowners want to get done this year.
+In September and the phone does not stop ringing.
+It’s not a bad problem to have and I am not complaining.
+I just can’t get over how busy the phones are in September for requests for estimates for exterior house repainting jobs, that homeowners want to get done before the weather changes.

-It's September and this is Vancouver.
-There isn't much time to get exterior painting done before this beautiful weather is gone.
+This is Vancouver.
+There isn’t much time to get exterior painting done before Fall weather is here.
 Even with the sun shining there are still limitations on what can be done.
 It is regularly getting below 10 degrees celsius at night.
 Dew and dampness will definitely impact how many hours there are in a day that are productive for exterior painting.

-Combine that with the late start to the exterior painting season.
-Jobs booked for late August are probably just getting done now.
-At Warline, we are completely booked for exterior repaint jobs for this year and are already booking for next spring.
-And we're not alone.
 The good painters are busy.
 They are fulfilling their contracts and completing work for clients that booked earlier in the summer.
-If you are looking to get your house painted now and find a painter with a wide open schedule, there is probably good reason.
+If you are looking to get your house painted now and find a painter with a wide open schedule, there is probably a reason.

 It’s still a good time to call

 Even though we are now booking for next year, we are busy doing estimates for homeowners now.
 The sun is still setting later and doing on-site walk around of houses can be done in the early evening with homeowners that work during the day.
 It’s also much easier to see the condition of a house on a dry sunny day than in the middle of winter when there could be a couple of inches of snow on everything.
 Getting a painting estimate now also means you get the benefit of a pre-winter walk around with a professional to see if there are any issues around your home that need immediate attention before another winter season is here.

 You’re first on the list for next year